MicrosoftDocs/memdocs/memdocs/intune/protect/epm-policies.md

         To identify the *Certificate*, select *Add or remove a certificate*, and then select the reusable group that contains the correct certificate.
 Then, specify the *Certificate type* of *Publisher* or *Certificate authority*.

      - **Upload a certificate file**: Add a certificate file directly to the elevation rule.
 For *File upload*, specify a **.cer** file that can validate the integrity of the file that this rule applies to.
 Then, specify the *Certificate type* of *Publisher* or *Certificate authority*.
-     - **Not configured**: Use this option when you do not want to use a certificate to validate the integrity of the file.
+     - **Not configured**: Use this option when you don't want to use a certificate to validate the integrity of the file.
 When no certificate is used, you must provide a *file hash*.

    - **File hash**: The file hash is required when Signature source is set to *Not configured*, and optional when set to use a certificate.
    - **Minimum version**: (Optional) Use **x.x.x.x** format to specify a minimum version of the file that is supported by this rule.